brandon-kong/brandon-kong/readme.md

 I'm also a research assistant as part of the Motorola Solutions Foundation Program, where I work on Bioinformatics in the context of brain stem nuclei localization using machine learning.

-I am humbled to have been programming for over 6 years, and I've had the opportunity to work on some popular game titles, accumulating millions of plays.
+I am humbled to have been programming for over 6 years, with experience in software applications and game development.
+I've had the opportunity to work on some popular game titles, accumulating millions of plays.
+Additionally, I've worked with successful startups to build applications.

 </p>